-To every triple $(\ol g, Z, z)$ representing a class in $\mc{CH}(N, V)$ we can correspond the intersection $K$ of all closed negative immersed half-spaces in $N(\ol g)$ bounded by oriented immersed planes of $Z$.
-By $\ol{\mc P}(M, V)$ we denote the subset of $\mc{CH}(N, V)$ of classes of triples such that (1) $K$ is homeomorphic to $M$; (2) $\pt K$ is on positive distance from $C(\ol g)$; (3) each plane from $Z$ intersects $\pt K$.
-Note that the complement of $K$ in $N$ has a form $\pt K \times (0,1)$.
-By $g$ we denote the metric on $M$ induced by a homeomorphism between $M$ and $K$ chosen so that for each component of $\pt M$ identified with $\pt K$ with the help of the mentioned trivialization, the induced map on the fundamental groups is identity.
+For every pair $(\ol g, f) \in \mc{CH}(N, V)$ we consider the intersection $K$ of all the closed negative immersed half-spaces in $N(\ol g)$ bounded by the immersed marked planes.
+We denote by $\ol{\mc P}(M, V)$ the subset of $\mc{CH}(N, V)$ such that (1) $K$ is homeomorphic to $M$; (2) $f$ is injective; (3) each marked plane is supporting to $K$.
+We remark that here we use a non-intuitive notation as $\ol{\mc P}(M, V)$ is not a topological closure of $\mc P(M, V)$: the latter also contains configurations with non-injective markings and with cusps.
+Our motivation for this notation is that an element of $\ol P(M, V)$ determines a dual metric in $\ol{\mc D}_c(\pt M, V)$.
+We denote by $g$ the metric on $M$ induced by a homeomorphism between $M$ and $K$, where a homeomorphism is chosen so that when it is composed with our fixed homeomorphism $N \cong \inter(M)$, we get the identity on the fundamental groups.
 The metric $g$ is determined up to isotopy.
-We will represent the elements of $\ol{\mc P}(M, V)$ by pairs $(g, z)$.
-For every such pair there is a subset $V(g) \subseteq V$ where $v \in V(g)$ if and only if the intersection of the plane $z_v$ with $\pt M(g)$ has non-empty relative interior, i.e., corresponds to a face.
-A pair $(g, z)$ determines a class in $\mc P(M, V(g))$.
+We will represent the elements of $\ol{\mc P}(M, V)$ by pairs $(g, f)$.
+For every such pair there is a subset $V(g) \subseteq V$ where $v \in V(g)$ if and only if the intersection of the plane $f_v$ with $\pt M(g)$ has non-empty relative interior, i.e., corresponds to a face.
+A pair $(g, f)$ also determines a class in $\mc P(M, V(g))$.